SpinalHDL/SpinalWorkshop/src/main/scala/workshop/blackboxAndClock/spec.md

 Some documentation about the SpinalHDL blackbox feature are present [here](http://spinalhdl.github.io/SpinalDoc/spinal/core/blackbox/)

 ## Notes about Clock crossing, not related to this lab
-Clock crossing is something that should be done carefully because the simulation of your design will not be able to detect metastability issues.
+Clock crossing is something that should be done carefully because you can easily lose transactions or have metastability issues.
 There is many way to do clock crossing safely :

-- Using two stages register separation to transmit value continuously
+- Using two stages register separation to transmit value continuously, (be careful with transition)
 - Using toggle protocol to transmit events and transactions
 - Using a dual clock FIFO IP (Gray counter) to transmit transactions